The Best Guide to Akiu Otaki Falls and Futakuchi Gorge

 Akiu Ōtaki Botanical Garden (秋保大滝植物園)

-West of Akiu Ōtaki Falls, the Akiu Ōtaki Botanical Garden is filled with around 900 different types of plants.
+West of Akiu Ōtaki Falls, the Akiu Otaki Botanical Garden is filled with around 900 different types of plants.
 Flowers like azalea, rhododendron, water lily, and fall foliage decorate the garden’s ground throughout the year.
-Unlike the powerful Akiu Ōtaki Falls, the garden provides a peaceful and calm ambiance.
+Unlike the mighty Akiu Ōtaki Falls, the garden offers a peaceful, calm ambience.

 © photo-ac.com